torvalds/linux/Documentation/RCU/UP.rst

 which deletes element B, and then invokes call_rcu() to free element B after a grace period.

-Now, if call_rcu() were to directly invoke its arguments, then upon return from softirq, the list scan would find itself referencing a newly freed element B.  This situation can greatly decrease the life expectancy of your kernel.
+Analw, if call_rcu() were to directly invoke its arguments, then upon return from softirq, the list scan would find itself referencing a newly freed element B.  This situation can greatly decrease the life expectancy of your kernel.